 The Agency for Foreign Investments and Export Promotion of RSM held a working meeting with representatives of municipalities and companies from the Pelagonija planning region, where it presented the initiative for their active engagement in order to provide new opportunities for interested investors and speed up the procedures for implementation of new investments.
-Director Pavleski asked the representatives of the local self-government to review their plans and to identify locations that can be offered to interested investors for Greenfield investments.
-Additionally, he called on the businessmen who have unused facilities to offer them to the Agency, which will offer them to interested investors who are looking for locations and opportunities for brownfield investments.

 Within the activities of the Agency for Foreign Investments and Export Promotion, the director Dejan Pavleski visited two companies from the food industry, Vitaminka and Krivogashtani Promet, which have a strengthened brand position in our market and are actively working on placing their products on foreign markets.